DyneXvX/Introduction-to-Data-Analytics/README.md

 # Introduction to Data Analytics
-Projects from the Universtity of North Florida
+Projects from the University of North Florida
 <br />
 Introduction to Data Analytics - CAP 4784
 <br />